-Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA) Tips on completing the Disability Living Allowance form
+Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Disability Living Allowance (DLA) Tips on completing the DLA form

-Please remember that a decision on your child’s claim will be made by someone who has never seen your child and who may have little or no knowledge about your child’s condition.
+Please remember that a decision on your child’s claim will be made by someone who has never seen your child.
+They may have little or no knowledge about your child’s condition.

 Reward yourself when the form is finished.
-Filling in the DLA form can be time consuming, and because you’re concentrating on the things your child can’t do, stressful and demoralising.
-But if you get the DLA it will be worth it in the end.
+Filling in the DLA form can be time-consuming.
+And because you’re concentrating on the things your child can’t do, it can feel stressful and demoralising.
+But if you get the DLA, it will be worth it in the end.

-These questions gather general information about your child including details about their identity, nationality, disability, and details of any medical or health professionals involved in their care.
+These questions gather general information about your child.
+This includes details about their identity, nationality, disability, and details of any medical or health professionals involved in their care.
 This section also asks you about any stays your child has had in hospital or residential care within the last 12 months.

 A paid carer, relative or friend, health care professional, social worker or a teacher can fill this in.
-Ideally, it should be written by a professional with regular involvement in your child’s care, like a medical specialist, or if your child’s needs are mainly to do with learning, ask a specialist teacher.
+Ideally, it should be written by a professional with regular involvement in your child’s care.
+This could be a medical specialist or, if your child’s needs are mainly to do with learning, a specialist teacher.

 It is very important to check that the statement is supportive and not harmful to the claim.
 Copy the blank statement page and give it to the person writing the statement.
 You can attach it to your claim.
-If you’re unhappy with what they have said, you can ask them to change it, but if they won’t, you can ask another professional to write this part or just leave it blank.
+If you’re unhappy with what they have said, you can ask them to change it.
+If they won’t, you can ask another professional to write this part or just leave it blank.

 If your child doesn’t have a diagnosis, or if they have difficulties separate from a diagnosis you’ve already mentioned, put a general description of these too (for example ‘eating and feeding problems’ or ‘behavioural problems’).